 In fact, a case can be made that Pecos Bill was to post-war Disney what “Chuck Norris facts” would be to mid-2000s internet culture.

-The cutscene on the hotseat involved an enemy bandit sternly taunting the player, pointing his gun with intent to fire, before being sucked up from behind by a twister.
+The moment on the hotseat, from the opening cutscene, involved an enemy bandit sternly taunting the player, pointing his gun with intent to fire, before being sucked up from behind by a twister.
 Everyone there, before Eisner said a word, already felt that he wasn’t on board with it this time.

 That was like, “You can’t point a gun at a kid’s face.”
 But it was an amazing cinematic bit.